ozendelait/rvc_devkit/stereo/README.md

 python stereo_devkit.py
 ```
 On Windows, one may double-click stereo_devkit.py if Python is installed.
-The script will ask about a few settings (including the dataset format to use)
+The script may ask about a few settings and then download the datasets into a
-and then download the datasets into a folder in the current working directory.
+folder in the current working directory.
 The folder layout is as follows:

 ```
 - datasets_<format_name>